life-itself/second-renaissance/content/ecosystem/cohere/profiles/Fraendi.md

   - Consulting & Advisory
   - Education & Training
 size: 11-20
+territory: Leadership Development
+y: 544
+x: 489
 ---
-> "Frændi is a group of consulting professionals, thinkers, educators, doers, and optimists who are committed to the practice of unlocking potential—in people, teams, systems, and organizations.
+> Frændi is a group of consulting professionals, thinkers, educators, doers, and optimists who are committed to the practice of unlocking potential—in people, teams, systems, and organizations.
 >
 > Our goal is to instill confidence in individuals, leaders, governments, and organizations and together help create a roadmap to a prosperous, planet-sustaining future.
 >